ycpranchu/ros1-to-ros2-syntax-conversion/README.md

 # Ros1-to-Ros2
-Migrate a ROS project from ROS1 to ROS2.
+This package demonstrates how to migrate a ROS project from ROS1 to ROS2.

 Source language
 - Cpp